cassidyjames/cassidyjames.github.io/_posts/2023-03-17-freedesktop-accent-colors-gnome-proposal.md

 ---

 <aside markdown="1">
-**NOTE: This is not an announcement or guarantee of implementation from GNOME!** This post represents my personal opinions in tracking an ongoing discussion within GNOME and the FreeDesktop space.
+**This is not an announcement or guarantee of implementation from GNOME!** This post represents my personal opinions in tracking an ongoing discussion within GNOME and the FreeDesktop space.
+Also, **all screenshots in this post are work-in-progress prototypes!** There may be issues and unsolved problems in them, so please don't assume they represent a finished product.
 </aside>

 If you've been following GNOME development over the past few years you may be familiar with discussions around _accent colors._ Specifically, could GNOME support some **nice user expression** upstream while enabling downstream **distributions to differentiate** themselves—all while considering the **wants and needs of the expanding app developer community**?